davidde/ethblox/README.md

   bun dev
   ```
   This will start the Next.js development server on port 3005 (set in `package.json > scripts > dev`), so open http://localhost:3005 in the browser to see the result.

+  > [!NOTE]
+  > The homepage will 404 because on Github it is hosted on `github.io/ethblox`.
+Browse to `http://localhost:3005/ethblox` for the homepage.